 - 1/4 teaspoon fine sea salt

 - 1/4 cup water (this is ONLY for cooking the veggies in 1st)

-- 1/2 cup MEDIUM GRIND coarse cornmeal (It MUST be medium grind, not corn flour or regular cornmeal!
-I use Bob's Red Mill, if you use regular cornmeal, it will result in a dry crumbly loaf)
+- 1/2 cup MEDIUM GRIND coarse cornmeal (It MUST be medium grind, not corn flour or regular fine cornmeal, otherwise it WILL BE DRY.
+I use this Bob's Red Mill.
+If you cannot find, order it off Amazon.)

 - 3 tablespoons ground flaxseed

 - 1/2 teaspoon chipotle chili spice (gives a hefty kick of heat, so ONLY use 1/4 tsp if sensitive)

 5 MINUTE BBQ SAUCE (This sauce is STRONG, so it stands out in the loaf.
-Reduce the spices if desired for a milder version to be used for other recipes.
+This sauce is what yields such flavor to the loaf, so I strongly advise against subbing.
 (Makes 1 1/2 cups, plenty for the loaf and for dipping!)

 - 1/2 cup (120g) tomato paste, not sauce